peteral/kapa/README.md

 ## Running the application

-The expects 3 parameters: `app teams.xml projects.xml output.svg`
+The app expects 3 parameters: `app teams.xml projects.xml output.svg`

 You can find sample configuration files in the `config` folder.